Professor of Law, University of Haifa, CITP Affiliate

-Tal Zarsky is the Vice Dean of the University of Haifa’s Faculty of Law (until 9/2019).
-He is also the co-director of the University of Haifa’s Center for Cyber Law and Policy and has been teaching and researching issues related to law and information for over 15 years.
+Tal Zarsky is a visiting researcher at the University of Pennsylvania Law School for the 2019-2020 academic year, where he also teaches courses on privacy and fintech.
+Prior to that Tal was the vice dean of the University of Haifa’s Faculty of Law as well as the co-director of the University of Haifa’s Center for Cyber Law and Policy.
+He has been teaching and researching issues related to law and information for over 15 years.

 Tal has participated in a variety of national and international research projects.
 He has advised various Israeli regulators, legislators and commercial entities on related matters as well as several international firms.
 He served on a variety of advisory boards and is a frequent evaluator of articles and research grants for various international foundations.

 Tal was a fellow at the Information Society Project, at Yale Law School and a Global Hauser Fellow, at NYU Law School as well as a visiting researcher at the University of Amsterdam.
-He completed his doctorate dissertation, which focused on data mining in the Internet Society, at Columbia University School of Law.
-He earned a joint B.A. degree (law and psychology) at the Hebrew University with high honors and his master degree (in law) from Columbia University.
-In addition to the University of Haifa, he has taught at the University of Ottawa and will be visiting at the University of Pennsylvania – School of Law in 2019-2020.
+He completed his doctoral dissertation, which focused on data mining in the Internet Society, at Columbia University School of Law.
+He earned a joint bachelor’s degree in law and psychology at the Hebrew University with high honors and his master’s degree in law from Columbia University.
+In addition to the University of Haifa, he has taught at the University of Ottawa and will be visiting at the University of Leuven in 2020.